PrajnaAvidya/mixtape-generator/README.md

 A directory full of audio files (mp3, ogg, flac, etc)

 ## Setup
 Update the MUSIC_PATH var in .env with the absolute path to your audio files you want analyzed.
+If not using Docker, update the DB_CONNECTION_STRING var as well.

 If using docker, run **docker-compose up** from the repository to start the Jupyter environment and MongoDB.
 Otherwise start those as you choose.